To apply for a teaching license in the state of Ohio you must have

 Ohio teaching licenses are administered through the Ohio Department of Education.
-All license applications must be submitted via their on-line system beginning January 1, 2014.
+All license applications must be submitted via their online system.
 Once your application is submitted, including your online payment, Otterbein will be notified to electronically certify your application.
 Documentation of requirements 1, 2, and 3 must be on file in Otterbein’s education office before your application can be certified.

 Notifying Otterbein of your Intent to Apply

 Please review your progress towards completion of your licensure program with your academic advisor on a regular basis.
-During the semester in which you will be taking your final courses, please complete Otterbein’s Teaching Licensure processing form.
-This form is available in the Education Department Office (Roush 430).
+During the semester in which you will be taking your final courses, please review Otterbein's Applying for Ohio Teaching Licensure Guidelines (PDF).

 Application for Graduation